Japan extends economic recovery as exports, capex shake off COVID hit | Business

 "Conditions are such that Japan will not be able to avoid negative growth in the first quarter," said Takumi Tsunoda, senior economist at Shinkin Central Bank Research.
 "There is a high possibility that there will be a repeating cycle of coronavirus infections spreading and being contained this year, which means that consumption is not likely to recover at the expected pace."

-The world's third-largest economy grew an annualised 12.7% in October-December, government data showed on Monday, exceeding a median market forecast for a 9.5% gain.
-It was slower than the revised 22.7% surge in the previous quarter, when the economy got a lift from pent-up demand after a previous state of emergency was lifted in May.
+The world's third-largest economy grew an annualised 12.7% in October-December, government data showed on Monday, exceeding a median market forecast of 9.5%.
+It was slower than the revised 22.7% surge the previous quarter, when the economy got a lift from pent-up demand after a previous state of emergency was lifted in May.

 For the full coronavirus-stricken year, Japan's economy contracted 4.8%, the first annual fall since 2009.
 But Japan's October-December performance was stronger than U.S. growth of 4% and a 2.8% slump in the euro zone.
 With two straight quarters of solid growth, Japan's economy likely recouped 90% of pandemic-induced losses, analysts say.